Should I File for Divorce First and Does it Matter if My Spouse Does?

 - The Family Court not taking your allegations seriously because you did not seek court intervention immediately after you know the children were in danger.

 Should you file for divorce first if there is a potential risk to assets?

 Talk to any experienced divorce lawyer and they will tell you that at least a few times a year, they will get a case where the husband or wife has emptied out bank accounts, sold assets or disappeared with money.

-More often than not, the warning signs and red flags were there and we have even consulted with divorce clients that we have implored to file and not wait but, against our advice, they decided to do nothing only to suddenly realize that money and assets are gone and they will have to work hard and spend money to chase it down.
+More often than not, the warning signs and red flags were present.
+We have consulted with divorce clients we implored to file and not wait but, against our advice, they decided to do nothing.
+Later, they realized that money and assets are gone and they will have to work hard and spend money to chase it down.

-It’s not easy to file for divorce.
+It is not easy to file for divorce.
 Divorce should only be a serious consideration if the marital relationship truly has not succeeded and the spouses have tried their very best to maintain the family unit.